aimee-mcneil-melville/ToDo-Full-Stack/README.md

 If you've reached this point, congratulations!
 As a stretch, you might like to do the following:

 1. Refactor the fs.readFile and fs.writeFile calls into a separate file (separation of concerns).
-  - As these are async calls to begin with, you may need to write functions which accept and call callback functions as a parameter (don't forget the error response format when calling those callbacks)
+  - As these are async calls to begin with, you will need to write functions which accept and call callback functions as a parameter (don't forget the error response format when calling those callbacks)
 2. Separate the index and puppy routes into different files and stick these into a routes folder.
   - You will need to update both the routes and server files
 3. Write some tests using tape and supertest (don't forget to npm install these).